Bhaasha/agora-encryption-demo/README.md

 1) `npm i`
 2) `npm start`
 3) `cd ios && pod install`
-4) `npm run ios` / `npm run android`.
-You can also run on iOS by opening the .xcworkspace with XCode and selecting your physical device.
+4) `npm run ios` / `npm run android`. `npm run ios` will open a simulator, but you can also run on a physical device by opening the .xcworkspace with XCode and selecting it.

 To start the web part:
 1) `cd web && npm i`